 The full size of Noah’s ark was three hundred cubits by fifty cubits by thirty cubits (Genesis 6:15).
 The cubit is a unit of measurement commonly used by ancient cultures in and around the Middle East.
 It varied from culture to culture because it is the distance of a man’s elbow to the tip of his longest finger.
-A long cubit added the width of four fingers to the cubit.
+A royal cubit added the width of four fingers to the cubit.
 The long cubit used for the design of the Ark Encounter is 20.4 inches, making the size of the Ark Encounter 510 feet by 85 feet by 51 feet.
 The ark had to be as big as it was to fit representatives of all the land-dwelling, air-breathing animal kinds in the world to survive the flood (i.e., not the bathtub version of the ark).
 But there has been a recent move to create another ark of a different kind: the microbial kind.1

 Instead of building a large structure to house animals, this ark would be constructed to house microbes.
 It is not commonly thought of, but researchers often collect strains of bacteria and store them in their research labs.
 But the worrisome thing about storing all the bacteria in a research lab is the scenario where a long-term freezer breaks or goes down because of a lack of electricity.
 All the strains stored in that freezer will go bad and the scientist will lose many precious samples.
 Not only is this true for scientists but also for medical doctors.
 A recent technology that has revolutionized gastroenterology (the study of the gut) is fecal transplants.
 The sick individual has some problem with their normal gut microbiota and cannot restore health on his/her own.
 The healthy feces from another person are used to restore the bacteria that were once a part of the sick person’s normal microbiota.
 While it sounds awful, the practice has been able to cure some particularly noxious diseases like Clostridium dificile (aka C-dif).2